Click To Check Invisalign Cost in Singapore

 How does it work?

-During your first visit to your orthodontist, a model of your teeth will be made and a set of aligners will be customized accordingly so that they fit comfortably over your teeth.
-The aligners are removable and clear, making it virtually invisible and these aligners will subtly shift the teeth into the proper position.
-A new set of aligners will be fitted every week to accommodate the changing positions of your teeth and gradually, it will be straightened out and perfected.
+During your first visit to your Invisalign-trained orthodontist, a model of your teeth will be made using a specialised digital scanning device powered by Clincheck software.
+A set of aligners will then be customised to fit comfortably over your structures.
+They are removable and clear, making it virtually impossible to see them, and they will subtly shift the teeth into the proper position.
+A new set will be fitted every week to accommodate the constant tooth movement and gradually, the structures will be straightened out and perfected.

 Why is it so popular?